Dimension constraints in some problems involving intermediate curvature: Introduction

 \section{Introduction}

-The intermediate curvature \footnote{The meaning of the phrase ``intermediate curvature'' may differ in other topics of study.} of a Riemannian manifold is a curvature quantity that lies between Ricci and scalar curvature.
+\blfootnote{\textit{Mathematics Subject Classification (2020)}.
+53C21; 53C42.}In this paper, we study a notion of curvature that interpolates between Ricci and scalar curvatures.
 For $\{e_i\}_{i=1}^n$ an orthonormal frame at a point on a manifold $M$, we organize the sectional curvatures $\sec(e_i,e_j)$ in an $n\times n$ matrix.
-Thus Ricci curvature is the sum of entries in the first row, while scalar curvature is twice the sum of entries in the upper triangular part.
-We define the $m$-intermediate curvature as the sum of the first $m$ rows of the upper triangular part.
+Thus Ricci curvature is the sum of entries in the first row, and scalar curvature is twice the sum of entries in the upper triangular part.
+The curvature quantity that we study, which we call \textit{$m$-intermediate curvature} throughout this paper following Brendle-Hirsch-Johne \cite{Brendle-Hirsch-Johne_2022}, is defined as the sum of the first $m$ rows of the upper triangular part.